 Geneyx Analysis is a leading clinical and academic solution that continues to value collaborations and feedback from users in the field.
 In response, we are excited to release unique and intuitive features that are now available in Geneyx Analysis v5.10.
-Below is a summary of some of the major improvements, but please also watch the associated video, which will cover these release updates in more detail.
+Below is a summary of some of the major improvements, but please also watch the videos, which will cover these release updates in more detail.

 - Uniparental disomy (UPD) occurs when an individual receives both copies of a chromosome from one parent, which can result in rare disorders.
 UPD is now calculated when running trio exomes and genomes in Geneyx Analysis by comparing each variant of the proband to the parents.
 This feature will be displayed under the identity by descent (IBD) field when viewing the VCF level information and will display the chromosome, significance, and predicted inheritance pattern of the UPD event.

 - Whole genome sequencing contains thousands of common variants that may lack clinical importance, leading to low-priority variants being imported into the platform.
 On the other side, rare non-coding variants are often overlooked.
 Geneyx Analysis now enables Smart filtering whereby users can define frequency and CADD score thresholds to filter out irrelevant variants prior to the VCF annotation step.
 This feature is configured at the enrichment kit level (now called “Enrichment kits & Smart filtering”) and should improve the capture of deep intronic variants and minimize the number of annotated variants.

 - The Variant Browser now supports the lookup of copy number and structural variants (CNV/SV).
 With this feature, users can query events based on relevant annotations, including events that overlap given gene(s), as well as events that overlap enhancers that impact specific genes.